teo-tsirpanis/Farkle/designs/7.0/grammar-file-format-spec.md

 The following rules apply to the _Production_ table:

 * A production's __FirstMember__ column MUST be greater or equal than the __FirstMember__ column of the previous production.
+* The value of the __FirstMember__ column of the first production MUST be equal to one.
 * If the last production does not have any members, its __FirstMember__ column MUST be equal to the number of rows in the _ProductionMember_ table plus one.

+> Before accessing the members of a production, readers MUST ensure that it actually has members.

 ### ProductionMember table